Anessen/PSFalcon/CSV-Output.md

 If one of these examples doesn't provide the specific data you're seeking, try using the PSFalcon command, manipulating the results, and using `Export-Csv` directly.

-**NOTE**: Each of the following examples can be modified to filter for specific results or include additional parameters like `-All`.

 ## Custom IOCs

 ```powershell